d4tum/mudroid-workshop-2/README.md

 	- Subject/Faculty
 	- IT admin-ware, SSH, Tunnelling
 - Engineering Tools (for solving problems in maths, physics, electronics, etc.)
-- ID cards Barcode saver/store
+- ID cards Barcode saver/store so we don't have to pull out our cards all the time
 - Mobile display of interesting datasets e.g. http://data.gov.au/
+	- Crime Heat Map
-	- Public Toilet Map
+	- National Public Toilet Map

 ###Considerations:
 - Offline (client-side) or on-line (server-side) big database